NikashLamsal/My--recipes/README.md

 # My Recipes
-This is my basic web Project "Recipes" project.
+This is my basic web Project "Recipes".
 The purpose of this project was to create a recipe website to showcase different recipes I enjoy or find interesting.
 This project helped me practice and recall basic HTML, CSS, and Git/GitHub workflow.

 ## Skills Demonstrated
 - **HTML**: Structured the website using elements like headings, paragraphs, lists, links, and images.